paralax/ColossalOpera/easy/fresh_eggs.md

 # Output Description

-Your program should emit the scenario's date and the Julian date of the freshest egg carton.
+Your program should emit the scenario's date and the Julian date of the freshest egg carton and the oldest egg carton (maybe ripe for removal from the shelf!).

 # Challenge Input